 If we do decide to feed grain-free pet food to our cat, we’re still not out of the woods in terms of controversy.
 Conduct any internet search on the topic and you’re besieged with queries such as: “does grain-free food hurt cats?

 Do grain-free cat diets cause heart disease?
 Is there a link to DCM?
-What about diarrhoea and the amino acid taurine?”
+What about diarrhea and the amino acid taurine?”
 To help you sift through all of these questions, let’s go back to the basics.

-What Are Grain-free Diets?
+What Are Grain-Free Diets?

 Grain-free diets are exactly as described.
 They are foods that don’t contain any grains.
 The most common grains found in cat food are wheat, barley, rice, corn, and oats.